qr-contest/qr-contest.github.io/docs/contests/qa_accordion.md

 </p>

 #### 'Smart Paste' Questions and Answers from Excel
   Sometimes, it is easier to enter your Questions and Answers into a spreadsheet (maybe you already have some there) and then copying those and pasting them into the app.
-If you don't use column headers, you need to set up your spreadsheet exactly like the example bwlow.
+If you don't use column headers, you need to set up your spreadsheet exactly like the example below.
+Here is a template you may use to put the information into the correct columns with headers. <a href="../../../assets/images/sample_upload.xlsx" _target="blank">sample_upload.xlsx</a>

 <p align="center" class="screen-shot">
    <img class="image-border" alt="choose prior contest" src="../../../assets/images/paste_ui.png">